xuyp-csu/scCAD/README.md

  	```
  	-Use `conda activate` instead of `source activate`, if required.

-	-This takes around 30 seconds to build.
+	-Building typically completes in about 30 seconds.

 3. Install dependencies with pip:

 	```
 	pip install -r requirements.txt
 	```
+ 	-Installation typically requires around 3 to 5 minutes, depending on network conditions.

 ## Usage
 ### Arguments: